 When we first did the PCT in 1996, the only electronic device we brought with us was a watch that had a temperature gauge and barometric altimeter and a 35mm SLR camera.
 Today, there are many more different devices that a hiker can use.
 The electronics that we now carry are cameras, chargers, MP3 players, a cell phone and a Spot device.

-Since Mama Raven has a new camera I get her leftovers, hence I’m going to be carrying her Sony RX-100 I camera.
-This is the camera she used on the PCT so it has taken more than 20,000 pictures.
-Yet it is still in good condition, although it sometimes does not like opening or closing.
+Once again I’m back to using Mama Raven left over camera the Panasonic DMC-LX10.
+This is the camera she used on the CDT so it has taken more than 28,000 pictures.
+Yet it is still in good condition, now that the lens cover has been repaired.
 Given I do not take many pictures this should not be a problem.
-The Carl Zeiss lens, takes quality images and it has a built-in function that finds faces and focus on them.
-I like its panoramic feature.

 We carried two batteries for each camera.
 There were many times that one battery would run empty and just dropping the second one in allowed Mama Raven to keep shooting pictures.
 Batteries can quickly go empty on colds days or very picturesque locations.
 Before leaving town I always made sure that all camera batteries were full.